-Dugald River produced 57,374 tonnes of zinc in the first half of 2023, which is 28% lower than the production in the first half of 2022.
+Dugald River produced 57,374 tonnes of zinc in the first half of 2023, which is 28 per cent lower than the production in the first half of 2022.
 The site was impacted after operations were suspended for 34 days following the fatal incident in February.

-Rosebery produced 23,102 tonnes of zinc in zinc concentrate and 8,637 tonnes of lead in lead concentrate during the first half of 2023, representing a 2% and 7% decline from the prior corresponding period respectively.
+Rosebery produced 23,102 tonnes of zinc in zinc concentrate and 8,637 tonnes of lead in lead concentrate during the first half of 2023, representing a two per cent and seven per cent decline from the prior corresponding period respectively.